ad656/Tutorial/TEMPLATE.md

 ---
-title: My Super Awesome Tutorial
+title: Allan's cool tutorial
-date: 1970-01-01
+date: 2025-05-19
 authors:
-  - name: John Doe
-  - name: Mary Jane
+  - name: Allan Dong
 ---

 ![relevant graphic or workshop logo](image/path)

 ## Introduction

-Write a short section on what the tutorial is aiming to accomplish.
-What is the motivation behind the tutorial?
-What do you want readers to gain from the tutorial?
+This tutorial will serve as a guide on how to program a esp32 to make a led blink at a certain rhythm.
+I would like readers to learn how to program simple things on the esp32.
+I wanted to do this since I always liked programmable led's.

 ### Learning Objectives

-- Bullet list of skills/concepts to be covered

-Any additional notes from the developers can be included here.
+-python

 ### Background Information